-NOW, THEREFORE, I, Mary Ellen Barbera, Chief Judge of the Court of Appeals and administrative head of the Judicial Branch, pursuant to the authority conferred by Article IV, § 18 of the Maryland Constitution, do hereby order this 14th day of April 2020, as follows:
+NOW, THEREFORE, I, Mary Ellen Barbera, Chief Judge of the Court of Appeals and administrative head of the Judicial Branch, pursuant to the authority conferred by Article IV, § 18 of the Maryland Constitution, do hereby order this 1st day of May 2020, as follows:

-(a) All courts in the Maryland Judiciary, court offices, administrative offices, units of the Judiciary, and the Offices of the Clerks of the Circuit Courts and the clerks' offices of the District Court having been restricted to emergency
+(a) All courts in the Maryland Judiciary, court offices, administrative offices, units of the Judiciary, and the Offices of the Clerks of the Circuit Courts and the clerks' offices of the District Court having been restricted to emergency operations and closed with limited exceptions beginning on March 17, 2020, shall remain restricted to emergency operations, except as otherwise described in this Order, and closed to the public with limited exceptions, through June 5, 2020, pending further order of the Chief Judge of the Court of Appeals; and

 - (b) This Administrative Order does not affect or prohibit the courts' consideration or resolution of: - (1) matters that can be addressed without a proceeding; or - (2) matters that require a proceeding, to the extent that an individual court has the capacity to hear such proceedings, with access to the public as justice requires.
-Courts shall notify all participants to the proceeding if a matter will go forward; and - (c) Courts further are authorized to conduct remote proceedings using communication platforms, consistent with the Administrative Order on the Implementation of Remote Electronic Participation in Judicial Proceedings, filed June 18, 2018, and the Administrative Order on Remote Hearings Held During the COVID-19 Emergency, filed March 20, 2020.
-To the extent that the Administrative Order on the Implementation of Remote Electronic Participation in Judicial Proceedings, filed June 18, 2018, requires the approval of the State Court Administrator for communications platforms being utilized for remote proceedings, that requirement is waived during the COVID-19 emergency; and - (d) Each County and Baltimore City shall have sufficient judges to hear the emergency matters listed in sections (i) and (j) each weekday, during the pendency of this Administrative Order; and - (e) Essential personnel, as identified by administrative judges, court administrators, clerks of courts, administrative clerks, and administrative heads of units of the Judiciary, shall report as required.
+Courts shall notify all participants to the proceeding if a matter will go forward; and - (c) Courts further are authorized to conduct remote proceedings using communication platforms, consistent with the Administrative Order on the Implementation of Remote Electronic Participation in Judicial Proceedings, filed June 18, 2018, and the Amended Administrative Order on Remote Proceedings Held During the COVID-19 Emergency, filed May 1, 2020; and - (d) Each County and Baltimore City shall have sufficient judges to hear the emergency matters listed in sections (i) and (j) each weekday, during the pendency of this Administrative Order; and - (e) Essential personnel, as identified by administrative judges, court administrators, clerks of courts, administrative clerks, and administrative heads of units of the Judiciary, shall report as required.
 If an employee identified as essential is unable to serve due to illness or otherwise has been excused consistent with applicable leave policies, a substitute shall be determined by that employee's administrative head; and

-- (f) Essential court personnel shall be available to the public by telephone between the hours of 8:30 AM to 4:30 PM; and - (g) For the duration of the emergency, all incumbent Maryland judges are hereby cross-designated to sit in any trial court in the state of Maryland; and - (h) For the pendency of the emergency, incumbent judges shall be available to respond in person or remotely by phone, e-mail or other electronic means, as shall be determined by their administrative judge; and - (i) In keeping with the urgency of the following mandatory matters and consistent with statutory requirements, such matters shall continue to be scheduled or heard, either in person or remotely pursuant to the Administrative Order on Remote Electronic Participation in Judicial Proceedings, filed June 18, 2018.
-The court shall notify all participants necessary to the proceeding. - (1) In the Court of Appeals: - (A) certain election law matters - (B) certain petitions for Writs of Mandamus - (C) certain certified questions of law - (D) quarantine and isolation matters; - (2) In the Court of Special Appeals: - (A) requests for injunctive relief pending appeal - (B) appeals in cases in which a lack of action would result in a dispositive outcome
+- (f) Essential court personnel shall be available to the public by telephone between the hours of 8:30 AM to 4:30 PM; and

+- (g) For the duration of the emergency, all incumbent Maryland judges are hereby cross-designated to sit in any trial court in the state of Maryland; and

+- (h) For the pendency of the emergency, incumbent judges shall be available to respond in person or remotely by phone, e-mail or other electronic means, as shall be determined by their administrative judge; and

+- (i) In keeping with the urgency of the following mandatory matters and consistent with statutory requirements, such matters shall continue to be scheduled or heard, either in person or remotely, pursuant to section (c) of this Order.
+The court shall notify all participants necessary to the proceeding.

+- (1) In the Court of Appeals:

+- (A) certain election law matters

+- (B) certain petitions for Writs of Mandamus

+- (C) certain certified questions of law

+- (D) quarantine and isolation matters;

+- (2) In the Court of Special Appeals:

+- (A) requests for injunctive relief pending appeal

+- (B) appeals in cases in which a lack of action would result in a dispositive outcome

-- (C) appeals from quarantine and isolation petitions; In the Circuit Courts:
+- (C) appeals from quarantine and isolation petitions;

+- (3) In the Circuit Courts:

 - (A) bail reviews/bench warrants

 - (B) arraignments for detained defendants

 - (C) juvenile detention hearings

 - (D) juvenile shelter care hearings

 - (E) peace order petitions (juvenile respondents)

 - (F) emergency evaluation petitions

 - (G) quarantine and isolation petitions

 - (H) extradition cases

 - (I) body attachments

 - (J) extreme risk protective order appeals